 Food & Culture Highlights

-Food in Aegean E-Bike with Optional Private, or Shared tour USD 253 reflects regional produce and neighbourhood traditions.
+Food in Private History Walk in Marseille with a Local Expert USD 212 reflects regional produce and neighbourhood traditions.
 Markets offer quick tastings, while casual eateries and bakeries keep schedules flexible.

 Consider a short food walk to sample local staples, sweets, or street snacks.
 Reserve popular spots early for weekends and arrive mid-week for calmer dining rooms.